ghostondancefloor/Projet_APP_Recherche/Dash_MONGODB/SETUP.md

 This will:
 - Create MongoDB volume
-- Auto-import database with all users and data (from `mongo-dump/`)
+- **Automatically import database** with all users and data (works on all platforms!)
 - Start all 3 services (mongo, api, streamlit)

+**The database import is fully automated** - you don't need to run any manual commands!

 ### Step 6: Wait for Services to Start